The Clinical Genetics Program is located on the third floor of the Medical Centre, 984 Oliver Road in Suite 300B

-The Genetics Program at the Health Sciences Centre offers:
+The Clinical Genetics Program at our Hospital offers:

-If you are a health care provider and wish to make a referral for one of your patients, please use the referral form and fax it to us at 807-684-5823.
-If you have any questions or would like to speak with a member of the genetics team before sending a referral please call us at 807-684-7320.
+If you are a health care provider and wish to make a referral for one of your patients, you can download the fillable referral form to your EMR or print the form and fax it to us at 807-684-5823.

-Depending on the nature of the referral, patients either see a genetic counsellor/genetics nurse counsellor or a geneticist.
-Appointments with a counsellor are available at any time throughout the out the year.
-The geneticist holds genetics clinics four to five times per year.
-However, if a referral is urgent, patients can see a geneticist through Telehealth videoconferencing.
+Depending on the nature of the referral, patients will see either a genetic counsellor, genetics nurse or a geneticist.
+Appointments with a genetic counsellor or genetics nurse are available any time throughout the year.
+The geneticist holds genetic clinics four to five times per year.
+However, if a referral is urgent, patients can see a geneticist through telemedicine videoconference.

 Some reasons for a genetics referral include:

 Recent scientific advancements have prompted an increase in interest in the area of hereditary cancers such as breast, ovarian, and colon cancers.
 Familial cancers make up only 5-10% of all cancers.
-Other cancers may also have a genetic connection, and a referral to genetics may be helpful to understand the risk to you and your family members and also to look into possible testing options for family members.
+Other cancers may also have a genetic connection, and a referral to the Clinical Genetics Program may be helpful to understand the risk to you and your family members.

-The genetics nurse counsellor/genetic counsellor and visiting geneticist provide information and counselling to those at risk.
+The genetic counsellor, genetics nurse and geneticist provide information and counselling to those at risk of having a hereditary cancer syndrome.
 In collaboration with the Regional Cancer Care Northwest, a consultation with an oncologist is also available as needed.